 - Macadamia nuts, macadamia nut milk, and macadamia nut oil

-- Mayonnaise (zero carb, made with macadamia, avocado and/or olive oil and pastured egg yolks, such as Chosen Foods)
+- Mayonnaise (zero carb, made with macadamia, avocado, olive oil or butter, and pastured eggs; Chosen Foods is a good choice)

 - Olives and olive tapenade (no sugar added)

 - Olive oil, ideally cold-pressed extra virgin (EVOO)